-Macungie Council was all but done Monday night, and it had been an eventful meeting: the mayor's plan to put GPS units in police cars was defeated and an hour-long executive session yielded a replacement for a solicitor who has had more than 20 years experience with the borough.
+Macungie Council was all but done Monday night, and it had been an eventful meeting: and an hour-long executive session yielded a replacement for a solicitor who has had more than 20 years experience with the borough.

 But a last motion was still to be made and passed.
 Before the April 16 meeting, taxpayers were free to comment -- with recognition from Council President Jean Nagle -- at any point throughout the meeting.
 That was not the case by the end of the evening.

 After the solicitor vote, Nagle asked if there was a motion to adjourn.

 Hutchison recalled earlier points in the meeting that involved a heated exchange between Mayor Rick Hoffman and Tim Romig who owns a business in the borough.

 Romig said the mayor, "does not have the ability to tell the truth," referring to a statement Hoffman made at the April 2 council meeting in which he said twice that Lehigh County 911 Director Laurie Bailey told him to purchase a commercial GPS system for borough police cars.

 Romig also wanted council to read into the record Bailey's letter of response to her supposed statements, but council refused to share the document they were reading at the public meeting.

 In the letter, provided to Patch after the meeting, Bailey said that she never spoke to the mayor before he quoted her.
 Rather, Bailey said in the letter, she spoke with Hoffman's wife.
 And she never advised either of them that the borough should fund a private GPS system.

 Romig was incensed that council declined to read the letter and had several sharp comments for the mayor.